seblyng/roslyn.nvim/README.md

     -- However, in `hacks.lua` I will also just don't start off any watchers, which seems to make the server -- a lot faster to initialize.
     filewatching = true,

+    -- Optional function that takes an array of solutions as the only argument.
+Return the solution you -- want to use.
+If it returns `nil`, then it falls back to guessing the solution like normal -- Example:
+    --
+    -- choose_sln = function(sln)
+    --     return vim.iter(sln):find(function(item)
+    --         if string.match(item, "Foo.sln") then
+    --             return item
+    --         end
+    --     end)
+    -- end
+    choose_sln = nil,
 })
 ```